EnviroDIY/ModularSensors/README.md

 ## <a name="Grouped"></a>Grouped Sensor Functions
 Having a unified set of functions to access many sensors allows us to quickly poll through a list of sensors to get all results quickly.
 Within sensor base, there is a class "SensorArray" that adds functions to use on an array of pointers to sensor objects.

-### These are the functions available for a SensorArray object:
+### Functions Available for a SensorArray Object:

-- setupSensors(void) - This sets up all of the sensors in the list by running each sensor object's setup() function.
+- **setupSensors()** - This sets up all of the sensors in the list by running each sensor object's setup() function.
 If a sensor doesn't respond to its setup command, the command is called 5 times in attempt to make a connection.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the setup function will only be called for the first variable in the sequence.
 If all sensors are set up sucessfully, returns true.
-- sensorsSleep(void) - This puts all sensors to sleep (ie, cuts power).
+- **sensorsSleep()** - This puts all sensors to sleep (ie, cuts power).
 Returns true.
-- sensorsWake(void) - This wakes all sensors (ie, gives power).
+- **sensorsWake()** - This wakes all sensors (ie, gives power).
 Returns true.
-- updateAllSensors(void) - This updates all sensor values.
+- **updateAllSensors()** - This updates all sensor values.
 To save time, if two variables from the same sensor are in sequence in the pointer array, the update function will only be called for the first variable in the sequence.
 Returns true.
-- printSensorData(Stream *stream) - This prints curent sensor values along with metadata to a stream.
+- **printSensorData(Stream *stream)** - This prints curent sensor values along with metadata to a stream.
 By default, it will print to the first Serial port.
-- generateSensorDataCSV(void) - This returns an Arduino String containing comma separated list of sensor values.
+- **generateSensorDataCSV()** - This returns an Arduino String containing comma separated list of sensor values.
+This string does _NOT_ contain a timestamp of any kind.

 ### <a name="ArrayExamples"></a>SensorArray Examples: